-AI allows organizations to provide a more personalized customer experience, i.e., to offer the right thing to the right person at the right time.
+AI allows organisations to provide a more personalised customer experience, i.e., to offer the right thing to the right person at the right time.

-Many organizations use AI to make better, personalized recommendations.
+Many organisations use AI to make better, personalised recommendations.
 Streaming platforms, like Netflix, are a great example of this.
 The more shows you watch, the more accurate recommendations you get based on what you’ve already seen or added to your watch list.

 You can also encounter this principle in eCommerce.
 If you open a product you’re interested in at an online store, chances are you’ll get a lot of similar products in the “you may also like” section.